dbj-vessels/example/docs/aci_or_appsvc.md

 The final choice targeting production should be always preceded by an analysis of different Azure services capabilities versus main goal and scope of designed software.
 -->
-For whatever reason Kubernetes is nopt your choice.

 What are the features, pros, cons, as well as differences between two Azure Hosting PaaS services used during development and deployment processes of containerized applications: